 6.10.1 There are a number of rural lanes in the parish which are highly valued by local people.
 In a parish otherwise dominated by transport infrastructure corridors disrupting connectivity, these rural lanes provide vital access to the countryside in which the village is set.
-As well as having amenity value in themselves they also provide rural walking routes helping to connect different parts of the parish.
+As well as having amenity value in themselves they also provide routes for non-motorised modes of transport helping to connect different parts of the parish.